 Imagine being a first-year NHL head coach and all of a sudden you’re at the All-Star Game.
 It was a pretty bizarre feeling.
 It was like a blur the whole weekend.

 MacLean: There was less than a minute to go when he scored that goal, which was really amazing to see.
 The place went nuts.
-I remember sitting in Columbus last year watching the All-Star game thinking, 'Oh my god, how was it changed over the years.'
+I remember sitting in Columbus last year watching the All-Star Game thinking, ‘Oh my god, how has it changed over the years.’

 It was a really unbelievable, intense game.
 The guys really wanted to win the game.
 I hadn’t experienced an All-Star game other than watching them before, but being on the bench in Boston, it was a tight, hard-fought battle.
 It was a real game.